Expert in meetings, conferences and events

 The event industry is not invisible!

-During the Corona situation that has influenced the entire World for the better part of 2020, it got obvious that not many people know the meetings and events industry.
-Governments around the globe forgot an important player in their work to provide communities and citizens with relief packages and other support in the crisis that we will hopefully soon emerge from.
+During the Corona situation, it got obvious that not many people know the meetings and events industry.
+Governments around the globe forgot an important player in their work to provide communities and citizens with relief packages and other support in the crisis.
 That player is the meetings and events industry!

-Countless suppliers to the industry (meetings, conferences, festivals, trade shows…) have had to furlough employees or even close their business entirely since the World shut down in March 2020.
+Countless suppliers to the industry (meetings, conferences, festivals, trade shows…) had to furlough employees or even close their business entirely during those fatal years of Covid-19.
 Their livelihood disappeared between their hands as what we all do for a living – staging in-person meetings – was suddenly forbidden.

 Why are we forgotten?

-These experiences combined has made the industry stand together to work on creating awareness that the industry is suffering.
-We have used our network to get in touch with government officials in many different countries and to let everybody know that there is an issue.
-And the issue is that nobody know that we are an industry … except for those of us who work in it!
+There is an issue.
+And the issue is that nobody knows that we are an industry … except for those of us who work in it!

 As Angeles Moreno says to Irina Graf in an interview on The MICE Blog: “The first thing we need to do is to build an industry.
 We don’t have an event industry as such right now.
 What is the event industry?
 Now, many voices are saying that the government is ignoring the event industry, but the problem is that the government doesn’t see the event industry.”.